 For most people, moving is a huge undertaking.
 For a senior, though, the job becomes even harder.
-From having to pack away belongings that you’ve had for years, to selling prized possessions, downsizing may feel like you're losing memories.
-With the right plan in place, the emotional stress can be minimized.
+From having to pack away belongings that you’ve had for years, to selling prized possessions, downsizing may feel like you’re losing memories.
+It’s hard to know how to downsize when life is spent filling larger spaces.
+But with the right plan in place, the emotional stress can be minimized.
 We’ve created a list of items to consider that will help prepare you for the big move.

 When Should You Downsize?

 Most seniors may not need to downsize their homes, but sooner or later they’ll realize that owning a large home is more problematic than they can afford in their senior years.
 While it may not always be easy to determine when to downsize, here are a few telltale signs that it’s time to consider it:

 - Housekeeping is too hard to keep up with